LOZORD/me/ideas.markdown

 - Computer vision theremin
 - Nod ring/Myo armband for manipulating CAT scans and 3D radiology images
 - Using Walkmans and tape recorders as portable storage drives
+- Uber for computers: get money for donating your computer during downtime

 ## Miscellany